lhd23/SNMC/README.md

 ## Running the code

-Dataset used in analysis computes redshifts in CMB frame from JLA heliocentric redshifts.
-Running `python build.py` generates the data file jla.tsv used in this analysis ordered as follows
+The dataset used in the analysis computes redshifts in the CMB frame from JLA heliocentric redshifts.
+Running `python build.py` generates the data file `jla.tsv` used in this analysis ordered as follows

 ```